samplchallenges/SAMPL7/README.md

 Because these files are available publicly, we have no record of who downloads them.
 Therefore, you should sign up for notifications.
 Specifically, if you want to receive updates if we uncover any problems, it is imperative that you either (a) sign up for the SAMPL e-mail list, or (b) sign up for notifications of changes to this GitHub repository (the Watch button, above); ideally you would do both.
 Join our [SAMPL7 e-mail list](http://eepurl.com/gpBBun) to get e-mails with SAMPL7-related announcements.

-## Upcoming workshop

-We're running a [2020 SAMPL virtual workshop on Nov.
-4](https://www.gdch.de/gcc2020) in combination with the GCC.
-It’s timed so both European and US folks can join, and will be hot on the heels of the current SAMPL7 physical properties challenge.
-Sign up if you're interested in attending.

 ## Acknowledging and citing SAMPL